Moira Stuart: TV news career

-Stuart is acknowledged as having been the UK's first female African-Caribbean television newsreader.
+Stuart was the UK's first female African-Caribbean television newsreader.
 Since 27 August 1981, she has presented on every news bulletin devised on BBC Television apart from the Ten O'Clock News.
 She has also appeared on The News Quiz and presented the news on the BBC's Breakfast with Frost programme each Sunday and its successor programme Sunday AM with Andrew Marr.
-She presented the news for BBC Breakfast.
-However, BBC Breakfast moved to a new studio with a new look on 2 May 2006 and the entire news content was presented by two main presenters.
+She presented the news for BBC Breakfast, until 2 May 2006, when the broadcast was reorganised.
 Stuart retained her slot on BBC's Sunday AM show and continued to present some weekend television bulletins on BBC One.
 She also worked on other long-form programmes for other BBC channels, including BBC Four.

-In April 2007 it was announced that Stuart would be leaving Sunday AM, resulting in the loss of a regular slot on broadcast TV.
-This prompted an angry backlash, accusing the BBC of ageism and sexism.
+In April 2007 she left Sunday AM, resulting in the loss of a regular slot on broadcast TV.
+This prompted a backlash, accusing the BBC of ageism and sexism.
 The BBC initially declined to comment on why she was no longer being used, but rumours circulated within the BBC and commercial newsrooms that Stuart had been removed because she was considered "too old" at 57, although Anna Ford had continued anchoring the BBC One O'Clock News until her retirement at 62.
 This was denied by Director-General of the BBC Mark Thompson when he was questioned by a House of Commons culture, media and sport select committee.
 Thompson stated: "BBC News, News 24, the radio networks, have changed over the years and the traditional role of the newsreader, as opposed to a correspondent or presenter, has virtually died out over the services....
 We tend to use journalists across BBC news programmes ... to read the news headlines."